 As we’ve covered elsewhere, Dubia roaches are exceptional feeder insects for captive exotic herps and other animals for many reasons.
 One of those reasons is their high nutrient density, which is in part due to low chitin.
 Adults are low in chitin, but nymphs are even lower.
 In combination with their super healthy nutrient profile, this means that adults are high in nutrition, but nymphs are even higher!
 If we had to choose one bug to feed our herps based on nutrition alone, it would be the Dubia roach.
 And, if we had to choose one phase of development to maximize nutrition, it would be the pre-adult nymph.

-Like all of our Dubia roaches, these have been raised on distilled water and our own specialized feed that contains an abundance of nutrients targeted to support each stage of roach development.
-Naturally, we feed our organic Dubia roaches only organic grains, vegetables, fruits, and other organic ingredients.
+Like all our roaches, these are raised on distilled water and our own specialized feed containing nutrients to support each stage of their development.

 These roaches tend to be about 1-inch in length, but size may vary.
 When there is variation, the range is usually between 1 and 1.25 inches.